-In one of the greatest pitching performances in the history of baseball, White Sox starter Ted Lyons threw all 21 innings of a heartbreaking, 6-5 loss to the Tigers.
-He allowed 24 hits in the 21 innings.
-Only two other hurlers had ever matched Lyons’ mark, and no one has ever bettered it.
+In one of the greatest pitching performances in baseball history, White Sox starter Ted Lyons threw all 21 innings of a heartbreaking 6-5 loss to the Tigers.
+He allowed 24 hits in the game and faced an astounding 85 hitters.
+His opponent that day, George Uhle, pitched 20 innings and faced 79 batters himself.

 White Sox first baseman Tommy McCraw had his career day.
 In a game at Minnesota, McCraw slammed three home runs and knocked in eight as the Sox pounded the Twins, 14-1.
 On the day he went 3-for-6, with three runs.
 The eight RBIs tied a franchise record.